Introducing Greater West Houston

 West Houston’s 1,000 square miles is spread across three counties.
 Approximately fifty percent of the region is within Harris County with the balance split between northern Fort Bend County and Waller County.
 Approximately forty percent of the greater West Houston region is inside the limits of City of Houston.
 Sixty percent of the Greater West Houston is within the City of Houston extra territorial jurisdiction (ETJ).
 There are 10 additional municipalities; 15 school districts; 11 special purpose districts and over 200 municipal utility districts in Greater West Houston.

 Population and employment growth in Greater West Houston (GWH) from 2020 and forecasted to 2060 is the subject of the West Houston Association’s new Demographic and Economic Profile released in 2019.
 The West Houston Association maintains economic and demographic data on Greater West Houston and plans for its infrastructure needs based upon forecasted population and employment forecasts.
 CDS has help provide WHA with data to help project reginal growth out to the year 2060.

 Growth Places Strong Emphasis on Need for Improved Infrastructure

 As the forecast of population and employment data suggest, we see continued strong demand for all elements of the market in GWH-residential and commercial facilities-through mid-century.
 With GWH on track to more than double its current population and employment base, strong emphasis must be placed on building and rebuilding the infrastructure to accommodate that growth.
-The following areas of focus where first identified in the West Houston Plan 2050 and are presented here as an update on progress and needed improvement.
+The following areas of focus where first identified in the West Houston Plan 2050 and are presented in the West Houston 2060 Plan as an update on progress and needed improvement.

 Download an Economics & Demographic Report: